magento/merchdocs/src/shipping/magento-shipping-click-collect.md

 {:.bs-callout-info}
 The pickup location that a customer chooses during cannot be changed from the Admin.

-Create a Qualify [Shipping Experience Rule]({% link shipping/magento-shipping-experience-rules.md %}) with the outcome set to “Offer click and collect locations”.
+Create a Qualify [Shipping Experience Rule]({% link shipping/magento-shipping-experience-rules.md %}) with the outcome set to "Offer click and collect locations".
 The rule can be configured to offer one or more locations.
-If the Click & Collection location is set to “All,” any new locations appear to the customer during checkout.
+If the Click & Collection location is set to "All," any new locations appear to the customer during checkout.

-In the Magento Shipping [configuration]({% link shipping/magento-shipping-setup.md %}), set **Enable Click and Collect** to “Yes”.
+In the Magento Shipping [configuration]({% link shipping/magento-shipping-setup.md %}), set **Enable Click and Collect** to "Yes".

 ## To fulfill a Click & Collect order